 February 23, 2018 -- The Virginia Parole Board denies Jens' parole for the 13th time.

 April 9, 2018 -- Albemarle County Sheriff J.E.
 "Chip" Harding holds a press conference, featuring F.B.I.
 Special Agent Stanley J. Lapekas.
 Also in attendance are Detective Sergeant Richard Hudson and Senior Investigator Chuck Reid.
-Together, they issued a "Call for Pardon" addressed to Governor Ralph Northam.
+Together, they issue a "Call for Pardon" addressed to Governor Ralph Northam.
 Watch a local TV report or read a newspaper article.

-May, 2018 -- On May 2 and 7, 2018, the Roanoke Times published "pro" and "con" op-ed articles by Glenn Ayers, a supporter of the Bedford County Sheriff's Department, and Bill Sizemore, a supporter of Jens' pardon petition.
+May, 2018 -- On May 2 and 7, 2018, the Roanoke Times publishes "pro" and "con" op-ed articles by Glenn Ayers, a supporter of the Bedford County Sheriff's Department, and Bill Sizemore, a supporter of Jens' pardon petition.
 Read both sides' best arguments in their own words!

 October 2, 2018 -- Jason Flom (founding board member of th New York Innocence Project) and Chip Harding (Sheriff of Albemarle County) discusses Jens's case at an event commemorating Wrongful Conviction Day.
 Watch the report on CBS.

 October 31, 2018 - Virginia public radio broadcasts an interview with Detective Sergeant Richard Hudson.
-He discusses the new shoe print he discovered in an old crime scene photo as well as the endless, delays in processing Jens Soering's pardon petition, submitted more than two years ago.
+He discusses the new shoe print he discovered in an old crime scene photo as well as the endless delays in processing Jens Soering's pardon petition, submitted more than two years ago.

 February 4, 2019 -- John Grisham discusses the Soering case on the award-winning podcast "Wrongful Conviction with Jason Flom."